aniruddha091312/Thesis_final_Centerline/README.md

 Implementation of Pointnet
 1. The pre-processing file is present in data_utils as MeshCenterline.
 2. To run the file , type in terminal python3 run_pointnet.py

+KPConv Branch:
+1. Checkout to KPConv branch.
+2. To run the file, type python3 run_kpconv.py in terminal